hauleth/hauleth/content/post/who-watches-watchmen-i.md

 description = """
 A lot of application use systems like Kubernetes for their deployment.
-In my humble opinion it is often overkill as system ,that offers most of the stuff such thing provide, is already present in your OS.
+In my humble opinion it is often overkill as system, that offers most of the stuff such thing provide, is already present in your OS.
 In this article I will try to present how to utilise the most popular system supervisor from Elixir applications.